Great-Sun-Group/credex-core/docs/deploy/instance_size_first200k.md

 ### DCO on Separate Instance Analysis

-Running the DCO on a separate instance every 24 hours could potentially allow for reducing the size of the LedgerSpace instance.
+Running the DCO on a separate instance could potentially allow for reducing the size of the LedgerSpace instance.
 Here's an analysis of this approach:

 1. **Separate DCO Instance**:
    - Instance Type: r5.4xlarge (16 vCPU, 128 GB RAM)
-   - Usage: 4 hours per day
+   - Usage: Approximately 10 minutes per day
-   - Monthly Cost: $360
+   - Monthly Cost: $15 (based on on-demand pricing for 5 hours of usage per month)

 2. **Reduced LedgerSpace Instance**:
    - Current: r5.12xlarge ($4,200/month)